cramos98/quake2spring2020/README.md

 - Barrier Materia - Key binded command to grant armor to the player when pressed.
 4. 4 Monster Modes for Vincent
 - Not implemented (unable to figure out how to implement in time.)
--Plan was to implement Galian Beast for Beast Flare (area of effect fire damage to all enemies), Death Gigas for Gigadunk (high physical damage to one enemy), Hellmasker for Nightmare (Inflict various status effects to one target), and Chaos for Satan Slam (Inflict Instant Death or deal 5.625 damage (for death immune enemies/bosses) to all enemies).
+- Plan was to implement Galian Beast for Beast Flare (area of effect fire damage to all enemies), Death Gigas for Gigadunk (high physical damage to one enemy), Hellmasker for Nightmare (Inflict various status effects to one target), and Chaos for Satan Slam (Inflict Instant Death or deal 5.625 damage (for death immune enemies/bosses) to all enemies).